ChristopherAndrewTopalian/CATopalian_Human_Safety_Manual/src/shelter/heating/flash_light_heater/flash_light_heater.md

 I expect the chamber to heat up very quickly, possibly to over 1,000f.

 The DANGERS:
-* The Chamber has to 100% closed to prevent light from escaping, or else if any light was visible it would risk permanet eye injury from ANY ANGLE!
+* The Chamber has to 100% closed to prevent light from escaping, or else if any light was visible it would risk permanent eye injury from ANY ANGLE!

 * HEAT: If the heat is not correctly planned for, that 1,000f metal might be a danger to anyone who isn't accounted for!